 According to the Office of Energy Efficiency & Renewable Energy only during 2010, Americans were able to save enough energy to avoid greenhouse gas emissions equivalent to those from 33 million cars.

 This helped in saving more than 17$ billion on utility bills.

 Every device that has the Energy Star label identifies top performance, cost-effective products, not only IT devices but as well as homes and buildings.

 Let us see more in detail what is aimed for through green IT policies and where this can lead us.

-There are two main goals and practices that activities under green IT are focused on to lower the environmental impact of IT, and they are:
+There are three main goals and practices that activities under green IT are focused on to lower the environmental impact of IT, and they are: